screenfreeze/deskcon-desktop/README.md

 DeskCon
 -------

 integrates your Android Device in the Desktop.
-Receive Notifications and Files from your mobile Device on your Desktop PC.
+Receive Notifications, Files and Commands from your mobile Device on your Desktop PC.
 The Data is send via a secure TLS Connection.
 The Connection is encrypted and authenticated with self-signed Certificates (RSA-2048 PK).